Colorado Plateau: Geography

 As the name implies, the High Plateaus Section is, on average, the highest section.
 North-south trending normal faults that include the Hurricane, Sevier, Grand Wash, and Paunsaugunt separate the section's component plateaus.
 This fault pattern is caused by the tensional forces pulling apart the adjacent Basin and Range Province to the west, making this section transitional.
 Occupying the southeast corner of the Colorado Plateau is the Datil Section.
 Thick sequences of mid-Tertiary to late-Cenozoic-aged lava covers this section.
 The development of the province has, in large part, been influenced by structural features in its oldest rocks.
 Part of the Wasatch Line and its various faults form the province's western edge.
 Faults that run parallel to the Wasatch Fault that lies along the Wasatch Range form the boundaries between the plateaus in the High Plateaus Section.
-The Uinta Basin, Uncompahgre Uplift, and the Paradox Basin were also created by movement along structural weaknesses in the region's oldest rock.
+The Uinta Basin, Uncompahgre Uplift, and the Paradox Basin were also formed by movement along structural weaknesses in the region's oldest rock.

 In Utah, the province includes several higher fault-separated plateaus: